HookturnDigital/acf-remote-sync-docs/Modifying field groups exposed via the REST API.md

 # Modifying field groups exposed via the REST API

-By default, the same field groups are available for remote sync as those available for export via the Advanced Custom Fields > Tools > Export screen.
-Field groups that are locally defined only are not available for remote sync and as such are not exposed via the REST API.

 You may override the field groups that render via the REST API by using the `acfrs/rest/field-groups` filter.
 This filter makes it possible to: